Traditional weaving sampler from Tarabuco

 A new/old way to illustrate a story

 We’ve got some books up our sleeves!
-Children’s books, in fact.
-And we’re hoping to put them in the original storytellers’ hands soon, having gleaned excellent content from our latest interviews with children and adults in Chuquisaca.
+Books for all ages, in fact.
+And we’re hoping to put them in the original storytellers’ hands, having gleaned excellent content from our latest interviews with children and adults in Chuquisaca.
 For a peek inside, imagine a story in which an incredibly curious fox gets outsmarted by a lowly partridge.
 Now imagine the story told in a complex weaving, made by the same person who told it to us!
 Imagine that the weaving has been purchased by the K’acha Willaykuna project at the Ohio State University, to become part of their beautiful hands-on and digital teaching collection!
-I can’t say more about the story yet.
 Stay tuned for publication information soon!

 Can’t find what you’re looking for?
 Use the search form to search the site.